mlatysheva/home_farming_app/README.md

 <br>
 https://mlatysheva.github.io/home_farming_app

-## External API
-The data is stored here: https://github.com/mlatysheva/home_farming_app_api/blob/main/data.json

 ## Implemented functionality
-- The data is retrieved from the above extermal API  dynamically (the initial data is loaded from the json file contained within this repository)
+- The data is retrieved from an extermal API dynamically (the initial data is loaded from the json file contained within this repository)
 - The UI implements the following features:
 	- There is a list of all available plants
 	- The user can select a specific plant